andresbrocco/andresbrocco.github.io-source/content/authors/admin/_index.md

 #- Visitors
 ---

-(IN CONSTRUCTION)

 André Sbrocco Figueiredo is a recently graduated Mechanical Engineer, looking for research oportunities to embrace.
 His interests range from Music Information Retreival and Visualization to the development of new Multimodal Interfaces using Machine Learning Techniques.
-He currently contributes voluntarily at the Interdisciplinary Nucleus of Sound Studies (NICS) at the University of Campinas, developing tools to enable researches on new multimodal interfaces.
+He currently contributes voluntarily at the Interdisciplinary Nucleus of Sound Studies <a href="https://www.nics.unicamp.br/">NICS</a> at the University of Campinas, developing tools to enable researches on new multimodal interfaces.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
-Alt